couds/react-bulma-components/documentation/docs/components/columns/sizes.md

 ## 12-column system

 You can also divide the grid into 12 columns.
-Just specify how many divisions each column should specify with the `size` prop, from 1 to 12.
+Just specify how many divisions each column should occupy with the `size` prop, from 1 to 12.

 Again, if `size` prop is not given, the column will use up all the remaining space.